shredthaGNAR/list-of-my-starred-repos/README.md

 * [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop): Drop any files to any devices on your LAN.
 * [languagetool-org/languagetool](https://github.com/languagetool-org/languagetool): Style and Grammar Checker for 25+ Languages
 * [stuyam/laravel-phone-validator](https://github.com/stuyam/laravel-phone-validator): A phone validator for Laravel using the free Twilio phone lookup service.
+* [spotlightishere/launchcontrol](https://github.com/spotlightishere/launchcontrol): A GUI for launchd, similar to launchctl.
+Or... something.
+* [net-ref/launchd-package-creator](https://github.com/net-ref/launchd-package-creator): A utility that allows you to easily create a .pkg containing a LaunchDaemon or LaunchAgent, and a target script of your choosing.
+* [ryangball/launchd-package-creator](https://github.com/ryangball/launchd-package-creator): A utility that allows you to easily create a .pkg containing a LaunchDaemon or LaunchAgent, and a target script of your choosing.
 * [ray-lothian/Layout-Resizer](https://github.com/ray-lothian/Layout-Resizer): A simple powerful extension to adjust layout size of the current browser window
 * [gildas-lormeau/LazyLoadify](https://github.com/gildas-lormeau/LazyLoadify): Web Extension to force the lazy loading of non-displayed resources (i.e. image, frame, video and audio contents)
 * [te6-in/lepton-custom](https://github.com/te6-in/lepton-custom): A macOS style theme for Firefox—forked from Lepton(Firefox-UI-Fix)